Bowing in Japan: Eshaku

 Eshaku (会釈) is generally performed with a slight inclination of about 15° of one's upper torso.
 At the bowing position, one's eyes should glance at the floor roughly three meters in front of one's feet.
 It is a very casual form of greeting in business, usually performed between colleagues with the same status, or when more formal gestures are deemed unnecessary, like when one casually bumps into someone on the street.

 Keirei

 The second type, keirei (敬礼), is the most commonly used variation of ojigi in Japanese business.
 It gives a more formal and respectful impression than eshaku, but less than saikeirei, the final type of ojigi.
 Conventionally, keirei is performed with an inclination of about 30° of the upper body.
-At the bowing position, one's gaze should rest on the floor approximately 1 meter in front of his feet.
+At the bowing position, one's gaze should rest on the floor approximately 1 meter in front of one's feet.
 Possible scenarios for its usage include greeting clients, entering a meeting and thanking superiors at work.